Executive Board

 Ruba Sulaimane

 In 2015, I arrived in Germany from Syria having travelled via the Western Balkan Route with my daughter, who was 10 at the time.
 I know what it’s like to flee your country and be reliant on aid as a refugee.
-I’m grateful for the opportunities that Germany has given me and proud of what I’ve been able to achieve as a result.
+I am grateful for the opportunities this country has given me and proud of what I have made of these opportunities:

 Annabelle Jenisch